Quince: Nutrition

 A raw quince is 84% water, 15% carbohydrates, and contains negligible fat and protein (table).
 In a 100 g reference amount, the fruit provides 238 kJ of food energy and a moderate amount of vitamin C (17% of the Daily Value), with no other micronutrients in significant percentage of the Daily Value (table).

 Culinary use

 Quinces have intense aroma, flavour, and tartness; most varieties are too hard and tart to be eaten raw.
 They may be cooked or roasted and used for jams, marmalade, jellies, or pudding.
 A few varieties, such as 'Aromatnaya' and 'Kuganskaya', can be eaten raw.
 High in pectin, they are used to make jam, jelly and quince pudding, or they may be peeled, then roasted, baked or stewed; pectin levels diminish as the fruit ripens.
 Long cooking with sugar turns the flesh of the fruit red due to the presence of pigmented anthocyanins.

-The strong flavour means they can be added in small quantities to apple pies and jam.
-Adding a diced quince to apple sauce enhances the taste of the apple sauce.
-The term "marmalade", originally meaning a quince jam, derives from marmelo, the Portuguese word for this fruit.

-Quince cheese or quince jelly originated from the Iberian Peninsula and is a firm, sticky, sweet reddish hard paste made by slowly cooking down the quince fruit with sugar.
-It is called dulce de membrillo in the Spanish-speaking world, where it is eaten with manchego cheese.